microsoft/Low-Code/website/blog/2023-lcf/2023-02-01/Feb01 - Hello.md

 Take your skills to the next level with tutorials on ALM, GitHub Actions, app governance, Power Platform pipelines, and automated testing.
 * **Week 5️⃣: Wrap-up**

-In addition to sharpening your low-code skills with daily learning blocks, our goal is to help you feel supported on your development journey.
-All throughout Low Code February we’ll be running more initiatives to help you get the most of your newfound knowledge:

-* [**#ZeroToHero**](/lowcode-february/ZeroToHero/) Get the latest updates on technologies and products for low code development directly from product teams.
+2. [**#ZeroToHero**](/lowcode-february/ZeroToHero/) 🦸‍♀️ Get the latest updates on technologies and products for low code development directly from product teams.
-* [**Video + Livestream**](/lowcode-february/Video-Live/) Join online conversations with product teams and ask questions.
+3. [**Video + Livestream**](/lowcode-february/Video-Live/) 📻 Join online conversations with product teams and ask questions.
-* [**Cloud Skills Challenge**](https://aka.ms/lowcode-february/challenge) Skill up on key cloud technologies with free, self-guided learning courses, and compete to make the leaderboard!
+4. [**Cloud Skills Challenge**](https://aka.ms/lowcode-february/challenge) ☁️ Skill up on key cloud technologies with free, self-guided learning courses, and compete to make the leaderboard!
-* [**Dev Workshops**](/docs/intro/) Explore workshops in your own time as you work through various features or solutions in self-guided mode.
+5. [**Dev Workshops**](/docs/intro/) ⚒️ Explore workshops in your own time as you work through various features or solutions in self-guided mode.
-* [**Community Buzz**](https://pnp.github.io/powerplatform-samples/) Connect with the community and contribute your expertise by building interesting demos or writing articles.
+6. [**Community Buzz**](https://pnp.github.io/powerplatform-samples/) 💡 Connect with the community and contribute your expertise by building interesting demos or writing articles.

 ## Get started today!